 "Better than a soulless shell of big words and intimidation."
 There's a lilt in his voice that I haven't heard before, almost like he's talking through a smirk.

 I duck my head a little lower.
 There it is.
-He's hiding it.
-"You're enjoying this."
+"You enjoy this."